erivlis/graphinate/docs/intro.md

 #### Nodes

 A Graph Node can be any Python Hashable object.
-Usually it will be a primitive type such as an integer or a string, in particular when the node in itself has no special meaning.
+Usually it will be a primitive type such as an integer or a string, in particular when the node in itself has no specific meaning.
 One can also add attributes to the node to describe additional information.
+This information can be anything.
-This information can include anything.
-Often they are used to store scalar dimensions (e.g., weight, area, width, age etc.) or stylistic information (e.g., color, size, shape, label etc.).
+Often attributes are used to store scalar dimensions (e.g., weight, area, width, age, etc.) or stylistic information (e.g., color, size, shape, label, etc.).

 #### Edges

-A Graph Edge is a tuple of two node values.
+A Graph Edge is a pair of two node values.
 It can also have additional attributes in the same vain as a Graph Node.

 ### Defining a Graph